The Links Academy – School offer

 - All students with SEN are actively encouraged to review their performance, identifying strengths and areas for development.

 - How will the learning and development provision be matched to my child’s needs?

 - Students with SEND are inclusively educated within a very small or in some cases one to one classroom environment.

-- Teaching and resources are differentiated within the classroom to ensure students are able to achieve objectives.
+- Teaching and resources are differentiated within the classroom to ensure students are able to achieve objectives and access the curriculum.